0%

 5. 5

 Once you've finished these five, the canon opens up.
-Try a themed reading plan, or pick a volume you're curious about and follow the threads.
+Try a themed reading plan, follow him through the timeline, or pick a volume you're curious about and follow the threads.

 Link copied